-- you may want to review a book like Examples and Explanations, that has the law and practice problems in it
+- You may want to review a book like Examples & Explanations, that has the law and practice problems in it.

 Reviewing a supplement ahead of time is not always necessary, but it can make a big difference in your confidence and your understanding of the material!
 So, it is something to consider when you are preparing for class!